nrc-cnrc/gramble/docs/docs/reference/headerOps/equals.md

 |:--:|:--:|:--:|
 |    | A  | (p\|t\|k).* |

-(There is also a special convenience operator for this, `starts`, that auto-generates a regex and would suffice for this particular use-case.
+(There is also a special convenience operator for this, `starts`, which you can read about on the [starts page](starts), that auto-generates a regex and would suffice for this particular use-case.
 However, if you have a more complex regex you wish to filter on, we recommend using `equals` and being explicit about which regex you want to match.)